IsakMedia/Portfolio2024/readme.md

 img.setAttribute gives the element an attribute either way. getAttribute gets the value of an attribute. if theres no attribute of said name, it returns null

+maybe by moving   imageBoxTemp.content.cloneNode(true); and attach it to empty divs in windowsTemp i can create a condition to render it. and it maybe should be placed within a livescycle method in web components to render in at different times with different conditions met. but this messes with scope. so look into it. maybe do as claude suggested and make a loop to get a hold of all gets and sets. think about it will ya